crystal-lang/crystal-website/_posts/2024-09-05-digging-into-struct-initialization-performance.md

 ## What’s happening

 The struct is first initialized, then the 2KB are *copied* using too many assembly instructions to count them.
-Sure, it all happens on the stack, but it takes a awful lot of CPU time to copy all that, and it appears to do so *twice*?
+Sure, it all happens on the stack, but it takes an awful lot of CPU time to copy all that, and it appears to do so *twice*?
 No wonder performance gets destroyed.

 Structs are initialized exactly like classes are: through constructor methods.
 While classes return a reference (one pointer) structs return the value itself that must be copied which can be an expensive operation.
 This is the origin of the problem.
 The Crystal codegen always generates a constructor method that looks like that: